Tri-coupler geometries for achromatic nulling interferometry in the near-infrared: Tri-couplers

-Simulations at 1.55\,\si{\um} (Fig.\,\ref{fig:BP_Examples}) confirm the expected reciprocal behavior.
-When symmetric equal fields are launched into the outer ports, it directs light into the central output port, maximizing off-axis light coupling.
-In contrast, asymmetric equal fields (those with a 180° phase offset) will produce destructive interference of the starlight.
-This configuration demonstrates a stable destructive interference throughout the length, indicating achromatic behavior (see the third column of Fig.\,\ref{fig:BP_Examples}).
-However, the maximized exoplanet throughput will exhibit wavelength dependence based on Eq.\,\eqref{eq:BeatLength}.
+Simulations at 1.55\,\si{\um} (Fig.\,\ref{fig:BP_Examples}) confirm the expected reciprocal behavior: equal fields at 0° phase difference launched into the outer ports constructively interfere in the center output port.
+In addition, equal fields with a 180° phase offset will destructively interfere in the center output port.
+These simulations demonstrate a stable (achromatic) destructive interference throughout the length (see the third column of Fig.\,\ref{fig:BP_Examples}).
+The maximized exoplanet throughput will exhibit wavelength dependence based on Eq.\,\eqref{eq:BeatLength}.